MAY 22 - BIRTHS

 Lincoln's patent

-In 1849, Abraham Lincoln was issued a patent for "buoying boats over shoals" (No. 6,469).
-He was the first American president to receive a patent.
+In 1849, Abraham Lincoln was issued a patent for “Buoying Boats Over Shoals” (No. 6,469).
+Twelve years later, he was the first American President to take office (4 Mar 1861) who held a patent.
 His idea utilized inflated cylinders to float grounded vessels through shallow water.
-Lincoln had worked as a deck-hand on a Mississippi flat-boat.
+In effect, they were externally attached long narrow bellows along the length of each side of a boat, intended to increase the hull volume when needed.
+They would stay retracted above the water line when not in use.
+Before becoming a lawyer, Lincoln had worked as a young deck-hand on a Mississippi flat-boat.
+(No further practical design application work was done with the patent.)«

 Reclining chair